Have you ever heard someone say, “I’m a pro at multitasking!”?

 Batch Your Work – I write about work batching at length here.
 Give it a try!

 Keep a Parking Lot – In meeting facilitation, we write down related but not addressable questions/concerns/action items to the side in a Parking Lot.
-These are things for later what we don’t want to forget about.
+These are things for later that we don’t want to forget about.
 Do this for yourself while working.
 Keep a pad of paper and pen handy to capture all your stray thoughts while working.

 However, do not, I repeat, do not type or write directly into a task management system.
 Why?
 Because your mind will be drawn to all the things you aren’t currently doing and will derail you at lightning-fast speeds.
-Just jot down your thought and add it to your list later.
+Just jot down your thought and add them to your list later.

 Close Browser Tabs and Applications – The more distractions in your line of sight, the more likely you are to flail around.
 Close browser tabs and applications that aren’t 100% necessary to your current task.
 Extra Bonus: You will have less running on your computer and it will be faster too!